It's really cold in Paris right now !

 **Free Pattern : https://youtu.be/wy7JSpFyPm0

-If you have any suggestion for the channel feel free to tag me or send them to me, all my social media are @stelo_bxtch.
+If you have any suggestion feel free to tag me or send them to me, all my social media are @trudy_limp.

 Step 1: Pin & Cut

-First thing first put your pattern on your fabric on fold and cut each pieces.
+First, you will have to put your pattern above your fabric on fold and cut each piece.

-I ad five centimeter extra at the bottoms of each pieces because of the hemming web.
+I add five centimeters extra at the bottoms of each piece because of the hemming web.

-Make sure to surge or zigzag stich all of the because the fabric fridge out.
+Make sure to surge or zigzag stitch all of the way around each piece because the fabric fridge out.

 Step 3: The Turtleneck